-The total site width is $\pm 89$ feet.
+The total site width is ± 89 feet.
 The adjusted building setback along the north interior property line reduces the buildable width by 6 feet.
 The building setback along the south interior property line reduces the buildable width by 10 feet.
 Table 806-4 requires a minimum driveway width of 22 feet for this project, thereby reducing the buildable width by another 22 feet.
-The net buildable width of the site along $40^{th}$ Place SE is 51 feet (89 feet -6 feet -10 feet -22 feet =51 feet).
-This standard does not apply.
+The net buildable width of the site along 40^{th} Place SE is 51 feet (89 feet - 6 feet - 10 feet - 22 feet = 51 feet).
+The site has less than 75 feet of buildable width.
+Therefore, this standard does not apply.